 Find the Ingredients with actual measurements way below the post on the “Recipe Card“.
 The list below is just a reference.

 - Rice: I used Long Grain Rice (NOT the Instant variety) and that’s what I’ll recommend using.
 Never use Arborio Rice because they turn creamy quickly which is perfect for making Risottos but a disaster for a Spanish Paella 😀

-- Shrimps: I used Jumbo frozen Shrimps with shells on.
+- Shrimp: I used frozen Tiger Shrimp with shells on.
 Than, removed the shells and used them for making a fabulous flavorful shrimp stock in the Instant Pot in a jiffy.
-You can use fresh shrimps or frozen colossal or tiger shrimps as well.
-However, do not use the cooked pink shrimps and avoid using smaller shrimps.
+You can use fresh shrimp or frozen colossal or tiger shrimp as well.
+However, do not use the cooked pink shrimp and avoid using smaller shrimp.
 They taste awful in Paella because they do not contribute a lasting flavor.

 - Liquid: You can use chicken broth, vegetable broth or plain water.
 But, for best flavors make yourself a quick Shrimp Stock using the discarded shrimp shells, saffron and olive oil.
 It’ll take you only 5 mins in the Instant Pot but will reward you with the best ever chorizo and shrimp paella ever.